klaythompson011/bikesharing/README.md

 •	There are approximately 4.5 times more annual subscribers than short-term customers.

-Additional visualizations could include distance traveled and age of bike to assist with analysis on maintence/repair costs.
+Additional visualizations could include distance traveled and age of bike to assist with analysis on maintenance and repair costs.